jhu-ip/cs220-summer25/syllabus.md

 -   The course website is [jhu-ip.github.io/cs220-summer25/](https://jhu-ip.github.io/cs220-summer25).

--   Piazza
-    (<a class="external" target="_blank" href="https://piazza.com/jhu/summer2025/601220">https://piazza.com/jhu/summer2025/601220</a>)
-    will serve as our primary communication channel.
-You should sign up for Piazza immediately.

 -   Slack
     (<a class="external" target="_blank" href="https://join.slack.com/t/cs220intermed-v4s2392/shared_invite/zt-1vwjuglw4-ojh7TV9u~bWANyAHxrOiGA">Link to join slack workspace</a>) will be used for questions during the synchronous sessions